xcore/sw_foc_motor_control/doc_quickstart/adc/index.rst

 Using The ``Value Change Dump`` (VCD) File
 ------------------------------------------

 The waveforms on the output pins can be inspected by using a VCD file.
-This requires a lot of memory and considerably slows down the simulator.
+This can require a lot of memory and considerably slows down the simulator.
 First ensure enough memory has been requested in the xTIMEcomposer init file.
 Go to the root directory where the XMOS tools are installed.
-Then edit file ``xtimecomposer_bin/xtimecomposer.exe.ini`` and ensure the requested memory is at least 4 GBytes (``-Xmx4096m``)
+Then edit file ``xtimecomposer_bin/xtimecomposer.exe.ini`` and ensure the requested memory is at least 2 GBytes (``-Xmx2048m``)

 Now launch xTIMEcomposer and switch on VCD tracing as follows ...